 Further work is proceeding at all stations in 2001 on the role of environmental stressors (cold) in altered immune responses as well as into cold adaptation.
 This was made possible by the signing of a Cooperative Research and Development Agreement in April 2000 between the AAD and the United States Army Research Institute of Environmental Medicine (USARIEM) for long-term collaborative research into areas such as thermal physiology, cold climate clothing, stress and adaptation, predictive modelling, and the role of environmental stressors in altered immune responses.

-The first studies under this new Agreement were performed in September/October 2000 in Hobart, when shortly before sailing south, 35 volunteers from the 2001 ANARE were exposed in a cold room at 5°C for 120 minutes while dressed only in underwear and a light paper smock (see photograph above).
+The first studies under this new Agreement were performed in September/October 2000 in Hobart, when shortly before sailing south, 35 volunteers from the 2001 ANARE were exposed in a cold room at 5°C for 120 minutes while dressed only in underwear and a light paper smock (see photographs).
 Deep core temperature of each was collected via a radio temperature pill and stored in a small data logger.
 Skin temperatures were measured with thermistors attached to the chest, arms, and thighs and connected to an continuous monitoring system.
 Rate of oxygen uptake was determined every 20 minutes during the 120 minutes cold stress test and samples of blood were taken for assay of factors such as catecholamines, vasopressin, anti-diuretic hormone, immunoglobulins, neuropeptides and melatonin.